Old Spice: Expanded line

-In June 1990, Procter & Gamble purchased the Old Spice fragrances, skincare and antiperspirant & deodorant brands from the Shulton Company.
-The sailing ship was replaced by a sailboat.
-The glass bottles of eau de toilette and after shave had a plastic button as a cap.
-Its color was changed from light gray to white in 1992.

 Throughout the 2000s, Procter & Gamble introduced many forms of deodorant, body washes, and body sprays in several scents under the Old Spice name.
 In early 2008, the original Old Spice scent was repackaged as "Classic Scent", both in the aftershave and cologne versions.
-The white glass bottles gave way to plastic and the gray stoppers to red.
 Old Spice Classic shower gel was sold using the slogan "The original.
 If your grandfather hadn't worn it, you wouldn't exist."

-In January 2016, Procter & Gamble changed the scent of its Old Spice Classic After Shave.